System Integrations and APIs for Enterprises

 Failure of one service doesn't bring down the entire system.
 Circuit breaker patterns and graceful degradation ensure resilience.

-Microservices introduce operational complexity - tools for orchestration (Kubernetes), service mesh (Istio), distributed tracing (Jaeger), centralized logging (ELK stack), and monitoring (Prometheus, Grafana) are needed.
-Learn Kubernetes basics in our beginner's guide.
+Microservices do introduce operational complexity.
+You'll need orchestration (Kubernetes), service mesh (Istio), distributed tracing (Jaeger), centralized logging (ELK stack), and monitoring (Prometheus, Grafana).
+If you're new to Kubernetes, check out my beginner's guide.

-Distributed transactions and eventual consistency require thoughtful design and implementation of patterns such as Saga pattern or Event Sourcing.
-See also how we implemented this architecture in the multi-tenant SaaS project.
+Distributed transactions and eventual consistency require careful design with patterns like Saga or Event Sourcing.
+I also covered how I implemented this architecture in the multi-tenant SaaS project.

 Systems integration architecture

-Here's a practical example of integrating a CRM (Customer Relationship Management) system with an ERP (Enterprise Resource Planning) system for a medium-sized manufacturing company.
-This is one of the most common enterprise integrations.
+Here is a practical example: integrating a CRM system with an ERP system for a medium-sized manufacturing company.
+This is one of the most common integration projects I work on.

 📊 Business Scenario